VV Noordscheschut

 VV Noordscheschut is a Dutch association football club from Noordscheschut, Netherlands.
 Its home ground is Sportpark De Meulewieke.
-Club colors are blue-white.
-Its first squad plays since 2020 in the Hoofdklasse Saturday.
+The club colors are blue-white.

 History

 20th century: Foundation through Tweede Klasse

 VV Noordscheschut was founded on 10 September 1945.

 In 1977, while playing in the Vierde Klasse, Noordscheschut caused an upset in the Saturday Football Cup when it beat Oranje Nassau Almelo that played 3 tiers higher, 3–2.
 It won section championships in the Vierde Klasse in 1969, 1981, and 1994.